 Because it's beta, you'll get a big 38% discount!
 Instead of paying the full after launch $79 price , you'll pay the beta $49 price.

 The beta version contains all the finished chapters plus its accompanying Livebooks.
-As of this moment, that's chapter, 1, 2, 3 and the first 3 sections of chapter 4 (that's 109 pages in total so far), their 7 accompanying Livebooks.
+As of this moment, that's chapter, 1, 2, 3 and 4 (that's 133 pages in total so far), and their 9 accompanying Livebook notebooks.

 Every time we finish a new chapter, you'll receive an email with a link to download the newest version.